codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 `Screenshot:`
 ![using video from Youtube](/images/html-3/youtube.jpg)

-We only need to copy the provided HTML code and paste it into our HTML document.
+You only need to copy the provided HTML code and paste it into your HTML document.

 `Sample code:`
 <script src="https://gist.github.com/codenart/1f99616711e453377866fbadd7cb15a7.js"></script>